felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ## Chapter 6: My current learning system

+> *The ability to learn faster than your competitors may be the only
+> sustainable competitive advantage.*
+>
+> -- Peter Senge, *The Fifth Discipline*

 In this chapter, I will teach you exactly how I learned everything I know.
 You will notice that my method relies on using physical books.
 If you'd rather read digital books, the main steps will stay roughly the same.